 A solar land lease is a legally binding contract and conveyance of an estate in real property between a landowner(s) and a solar photovoltaic (PV) development company that sets out the rights and responsibilities of the parties to that contract and conveyance.
 Whether the landowner has the opportunity to negotiate the provisions of the lease or not, it is important to understand the meaning and the legal implication of each provision in the lease.
 Landowners should consult with a lawyer who handles commercial real estate transactions and has experience in solar photovoltaic projects prior to signing a lease.
-The North Carolina Bar Association’s Lawyer’s Referral Service can help locate a lawyer in the landowner’s area.
-The service can be accessed online or by phone at 1-800-662-7660.
 For more information pertaining to the threshold issues that landowners need to consider prior to entering into a solar land lease with a solar PV developer, refer to the Threshold Issues for Landowner Solar Leasing factsheet.

 The following are provisions that commonly appear in leases drafted by solar PV development companies and presented landowners for consideration.

 Leasing your land for solar PV development can tie up your land for a considerable length of time.
 Solar ground leases can last between 15 and 30 years, with most lasting around 20 to 25 years, which coincides with the useful life expectancy of solar PV panels.
 Most solar PV manufacturers include a 20 to 25 year warranty on their solar PV panels with the expectation that their panels will produce at least 80% of their original power output by the expiration of the warranty period.
 When reviewing proposed lease terms, be sure that your future plans for the property are compatible with a solar ground lease of up to 30 years.